asyncapi/website/markdown/blog/2024-marketing-report.md

 ![AsyncAPI LinkedIn engagement metrics showing follower growth and post performance from Buffer analytics](/img/posts/marketing-images/linkedin-performance-statistics.webp)

-The images above show the LinkedIn performance is great.
+The images above show that LinkedIn's performance is great.
 Here’s a breakdown of our LinkedIn metrics from Buffer’s analysis:

 - **Followers:** We’ve grown to 3,905 followers, marking a 19% increase in our audience size.